-• For IEC standard, it is defined to coincide with the fixed coordinate system when the gantry angle is zero.
+For IEC standard, it is defined to coincide with the fixed coordinate system when the gantry angle is zero.
 The gantry angle increases gradually for clockwise rotation as viewed by an observer facing the gantry.

-• For Non-IEC gantry scale (Varian Standard), the gantry angle is 180 degrees when the beam enters from above.
+For Non-IEC gantry scale (Varian Standard), the gantry angle is 180 degrees when the beam enters from above.
 The gantry angle increases gradually for counter clockwise rotation as viewed by an observer facing the gantry.

-- Note: If a LINAC is configured to use gantry angle as IEC 61217, the angle unit is given as [deg]. - Note: If a LINAC is configured to use gantry angle as Non-IEC ("Varian Standard"), the angle unit is given as [deg Non-IEC].
+Note: If a LINAC is configured to use gantry angle as IEC 61217, the angle unit is given as unit is given as [deg Non-IEC].